-Forty seven year-old Abdi [name changed to protect identity] escaped from Somaliain 2008 after war broke out and he was threatened with abduction by the country's militia.
+Forty-seven-year-old Abdi [name changed to protect identity] escaped from Somaliain 2008 after war broke out and he was threatened with abduction by the country's militia.
 The Somali, who was working for a Kenya-based trading company at the time, fled to the world's largest refugee camp, in Dadaab, Kenya, and was later moved to the northwestern city of Kakuma.

 He and his family of 24 members, including his father, brothers and cousins, had all fled Somalia to escape the war and were separated from each other in the process.
-Abdi tried to locate his family, in vain, and he was naturally sceptical when a volunteer from "REFUNITE” suggested he use the family tracing platform to look for his loved ones.
+Abdi tried to locate his family, in vain, and he was naturally skeptical when a volunteer from "REFUNITE” suggested he use the family tracing platform to look for his loved ones.

 "My friend, I have already tried this through another family tracing agency and you are a new NGO.
 You cannot reunite my family,” the Somali recalled telling to the REFUNITE's volunteer.

 "He explained how it worked, but I did not listen well because I wasn't interested.
 But after some days, I saw a message on my phone from REFUNITE, ” Abdi told DW by phone.
 The message, it turned out, was from his brother, who used a nickname known only to his closest friends and relatives.
 Since then, the organization has helped Abdi get in touch with most of his family.

 There are nearly 65.3 million forcibly displaced people worldwide today, according to the United Nations High Commission for Refugees (UNHCR).Out of these, over 50 percent are from Africa and the Middle East.